linode/docs/docs/guides/security/self-hosted-password-management-with-bitwarden-rs/index.md

 ## Using bitwarden_rs

 bitwarden_rs provides a compatible API for many [Bitwarden apps and browser extensions](https://bitwarden.com/).
-In order to configure these applications to use a hosted instance, you may need to configure the mobile application or browser extension to rely on a custom domain and API endpoint.
+In order to configure these applications to use a hosted instance, you may need to configure the mobile application or browser extension.
+Specifically, you may need to enter a custom domain and API endpoint:

 1. As an example, this is the initial login screen for the Firefox Bitwarden browser extension.
 In order to configure a custom server, click the gear in the upper left corner.